isi95010/LuluMacOS/docs/README.md

    > **Warning** **These should be the only items `in PciRoot(0x0)/Pci(0x2,0x0)`.**
 10. **`MacBookAir7,2` works with Mojave through Monterey.
 Anything before or after those MacOS versions is not covered here.**.
 You may find a better suited SMBIOS to mimic or for unsupported future OS versions.
 Experiment as you wish.
-11. You can use the standard VoodooPS2controller and VoodooPS2keyboard plugin with the [PS2 chromebook remapping SSDT sample].
+11. You can use the standard VoodooPS2controller and VoodooPS2keyboard plugin with the [PS2 chromebook remapping SSDT sample](acpi/ssdt-chromebook-keys.dsl).
-   - Keyboard backlight works with `SSDT-KBBL.aml` and can be found [here](update).
+   - Keyboard backlight works with `SSDT-KBBL.aml` and can be found [here](acpi/SSDT-KBBL.dsl).
 12. You can use SSDTTime to generate a fake EC (laptop verions), HPET (IRQ conflicts) and PNLF (requred for display backlight control).
 Be sure to copy any resulting rename patches from `oc_patches.plist` into your `config.plist` under `ACPI -> Patch`.
 13. Map your USB ports³ before installing using Windows.
 If you can't be bothered to install Windows, mapping can be done in WinPE.
 See [USBToolbox](https://github.com/USBToolBox).
 Remember you need the USBToolbox.kext *and* your generated UTBMap.kext.
 14. Snapshot (cmd +r) or (ctrl + r) your `config.plist`.